View Current

 2. Determining what sources and processes are causing the risks.

-3. Identifying if and what kind of control measures should be implemented to mitigate the risks.
+3. Identify if and what control measures should be implemented to mitigate the risks.

 Controlling the Risks

-(14) In accordance with the hierarchy of controls, risks should be controlled by eliminating them.
-If the requirement to excavate cannot be eliminated, a combination of controls such as substitution, isolation, and engineering should be used to reduce risks so far as it reasonably practicable.
-These higher-order controls should be supplemented and supported by administrative controls (e.g., training and procedures) and personal protective equipment (PPE), to reduce any residual and unacceptable risks to an appropriate level.
+(11) Following the hierarchy of controls, risks should be controlled by eliminating them.
+Suppose the requirement to excavate cannot be eliminated.
+In that case, a combination of controls such as substitution, isolation, and engineering should be used to reduce risks so far as is reasonably practicable.
+These higher-order controls should be supplemented and supported by administrative controls (e.g., training and procedures) and personal protective equipment (PPE) to reduce residual and unacceptable risks appropriately.

 Underground Services

-(15) Use Dial Before You Dig service to locate underground utilities.
+(12) Use the Dial Before You Dig service to locate underground utilities.

-(17) Hand dig or use non-destructive methods within proximity of marked services.
+(14) Hand dig or use non-destructive methods near marked services.

 Soil Stability